How to install a dryer gas valve coil kit

 This DIY dryer repair guide gives step-by-step instructions for how to replace the gas valve coils on a gas dryer.
 The valve coils open the gas valves while the dryer is running.
 If the dryer heats initially but then stops heating, the problem is usually the gas valve coils.
 That's because weak coils can open the valves when you first start the dryer, but when the burner cycles off and then tries to light again, weak coils can't open the valves correctly.
-Replace the failed valve coils with the manufacturer-approved replacement part.
+Replace the failed valve coils with the manufacturer-approved dryer part.

 Some dryer models require removing the dryer drum to reach the valve coils.
 Here's a repair guide that shows how to remove a dryer drum.

-This procedure works for Kenmore, Whirlpool, Maytag, Amana, Roper, Crosley and Estate gas dryers with a lint screen housing located in the top cabinet panel.
-Although the procedure for opening the dryer cabinet differs, you also can use the same basic repair steps to replace gas valve coils in Frigidaire, GE and Electrolux models.
+This procedure works for Kenmore, Whirlpool, Maytag, Amana, Roper, Crosley and Estate gas dryers with a lint screen housing located in the top dryer panel.
+Although the procedure for opening the dryer differs, you also can use the same basic repair steps to replace gas valve coils in Frigidaire, GE and Electrolux models.

 This video explains how to replace the gas valve coil kit in a gas dryer.

 Unplug the dryer to disconnect electrical power.
 Shut off the gas supply to the dryer.